iainjreid/drowsy/README.md

 ```

 By calling the method `getGists` you're infact performing a GET request to the endpoint "/gists" through the handler
-provided by Request.
+provided by Needle.
 The handler returns a Promise that will, hopefully, resolve in a timely fashion with the first page
 of public Gists found on GitHub.

 Notice that a User-Agent header was supplied when invoking the method.
 This is something that GitHub like to have in all